 Sean is President of RigWil LLC, a strategic consulting firm that provides insights to C-suite corporate and association executives.
 Additionally he is a founding Partner of point1, a mail, digital, and consulting firm that works with top Republican candidates in key races across the country.
 Sean also serves as a spokesman and senior advisor to the America First Action SuperPAC, the only SuperPAC sanctioned by the President.
 In August 2019, President Trump announced Sean’s appointment to the Board of Visitors at the US Naval Academy.

 Sean has traveled the world addressing groups, corporations, forums, schools and associations as an exclusive speaker of the Worldwide Speakers Group.
 He is a council member of the Gerson Lehrman Group and served as a visiting fellow at Harvard University’s Institute of Politics during the 2017-2018 academic year.
-He is the author of the New York Times Bestselling book The Briefing, which sheds light on the headline-grabbing Trump administration’s first year as well as the 2016 campaign and his time in Washington.
+He is the author of the New York Times bestselling book The Briefing, which sheds light on the headline-grabbing Trump administration’s first year as well as the 2016 campaign and his time in Washington.

-A Rhode Island native and Connecticut College graduate, Sean also holds a master’s degree in National Security and Strategic Studies from the U.S. Naval War College.
-Sean has been active in a number of causes supporting veterans, adoption, and cancer research.
+Sean is a Rhode Island native and Connecticut College graduate.
+He also holds a master’s degree in National Security and Strategic Studies from the U.S. Naval War College and serves as a commander in the U.S. Navy Reserve.
 A husband and father of two, he resides in Virginia but remains a loyal fan of the Boston Red Sox and New England Patriots.